Surgical Technologist Duties: A Day in the Life

 “When your patient comes in, the gears change—and so does your mentality, from relative mundaneness to a certain hypersensitivity,” Forleo says, noting that surgical techs need to be on their A-game when it’s time for the procedure to take place.
 “Someone could die if you make a mistake.”

-Once surgery begins, a surgical technologist’s primary duties include passing instruments to the doctor while performing other tasks to assist the surgeon—things like retracting the incision site open so the doctors can better see what they’re doing.
+Once surgery begins, a surgical technologist’s primary duties include passing surgical instruments and other tasks to assist the surgeon—things like retracting the incision site open so the doctors can better see what they’re doing.

 If you’re thinking those surgical instruments just consist of scalpels and scissors, you’re in for a surprise.
 For their role in the OR, surgical techs need to know the names of hundreds of medical instruments.
-This memorization is one of the more important topics covered in a Surgical Technologist degree program.
+This memorization and mastery of equipment is one of the important topics covered in a Surgical Technologist degree program.

 As the doctor finishes the surgery, surgical technologists will conduct a count of the sponges, needles and other materials used after each layer of closure.
 “This is such a vital part of the surgery, to make sure that nothing is left in the patient,” Fillingane says.

-On paper, these duties may seem pretty straightforward.
+On paper, these duties may seem straightforward.
 But Fillingane ensures that, in reality, the order and layout of the operating room constantly fluctuates.
 “You may have two of the same types of surgery, but they’ll never be the same,” he says.
-“A huge surprise for me was to expect the unexpected.
-There is only a basic script to the job, and it changes as situations unfold.”

 After surgery, the surgical tech applies bandages to the patient and assists in removing him or her from the operating room.
 They’re also a part of the team that cleans the OR after the surgery, alongside housekeeping staff and nurses.
 This is an important step to help lower the risk of infections.